Dr. Tiffany Tang

 Born and raised in Guelph, Christiaunna loves the homey vibe of the city and is always happy to point people toward local spots like Atmosphere Cafe for a delicious meal, great service and a good excuse not to cook.

-She got into eyecare through an opportunity to work at her childhood optometrist’s office and quickly realized she loved working with people just as much as learning about the industry.
-Around the clinic, she enjoys helping patients feel relaxed and comfortable — especially the ones who arrive before their caffeine has kicked in.
+She found her way into eye care through a job at her childhood optometrist’s office and quickly realized she loved working with people just as much as learning about the industry.
+Around the clinic, she enjoys helping patients feel relaxed and comfortable, especially those who haven’t quite had enough coffee yet.

 Outside of work, you’ll usually find her reading fantasy novels, sewing, hanging out with her cats and dog, or spending Sundays at her parents’ house for family dinner.
-She’s also convinced that a double-double, coloured pens and her trusty notebook can solve most of life’s problems.
+She also thinks that a double-double, coloured pens and her trusty notebook can solve most of life’s problems.

 Jessica